 If you've just bagged yourself a Series 8 and owned an older Watch, a lot of what you need to do on the charging front has largely remained unchanged.
 There are a few new things to learn as you start to get to grips with Apple's new smartwatch.

-We take you through all you need to know about charging the Apple Watch Series 7 and cover what your charging options are with the smartwatch great.
+We take you through all you need to know about charging the Apple Watch Series 8 and cover what your charging options are with the smartwatch great.

-How to charge the Apple Watch Series 7
+How to charge the Apple Watch Series 8

 When the Watch has been correctly placed on the cradle, you'll hear a chime and see the charging symbol to indicate it's ready to start powering up again.
 If you see a red symbol, that means your Watch is in urgent need of power.

 You can use one of Apple's MagSafe Duo chargers or magnetic charging docks, which can help to rid your setup of cables or at least hide them away.

-Best Apple Watch Series 7 charging stands
+Apple Watch chargers and stands